-About the program
+About the Program

 The role of the coach at every level in today's society is becoming increasingly complex and competitive.
 The historical approach indicates two paths to the coaching profession: one academic as a physical educator, and one described as apprenticeship training.
 In the later, aspiring young coaches seek out expert coaches to learn the ropes and rely on the education and qualities of the individual head coach.
-The coaches who emerged from the physical education field, although qualified in the areas of pedagogy, sport science, and growth and development is currently much too small to fulfill the school or community-based coaching needs of today.
+The coaches who emerged from the physical education field, although qualified in the areas of pedagogy, sport science, and growth and development are currently much too small to fulfill the school or community-based coaching needs of today.

-"Participants will include school and college coaches, club or community-based sport coaches, club-level directors of coaching and others involved in coaching education and athlete development."
+"Participants include school and college coaches, club or community-based sport coaches, club-level directors of coaching and others involved in coaching education and athlete development."